Seminars at the ISKINY-PSAA EXPO

 A scientific look at factors that affect snowmaking efficiency with a special focus on droplet size and how they influence snow production, snow pack longevity, durability and the ability to survive warm/cold weather changes.
 I kind of a Bill Ney, the Science Guy meets, snowmaking, including a live demo.

+How did NY/NJ/PA online ticket sales perform in 2016/17 and how did that compare to other regions?
 Liftopia will recap the 2016-17 season pricing and e-commerce trends visible across hundreds of resorts and millions of customers on the Liftopia platform, focusing on the NY/NJ/PA region.
 Did the East Coast skiers come back after 15/16?
-Liftopia will also share tips on improving conversion in the ecommerce funnel for ski area websites to prepare for the season ahead.
+We will also have a Q&A session with Evan Kovach of Mountain Creek to discuss how pre-commitment and dynamic pricing tactics developed for winter sales can be applied to your summer attractions.

 Walking Through the Valley of the Shadow: A Practical Guide to Dealing With Bad News